bytedeco/javacpp/README.md

 $ /path/to/avian-dynamic -Xbootclasspath/a:javacpp.jar <MainClass>
 ```

 However, in the case of Android, we need to do a bit more work.
-Inside the directory of the project:
+For the command line build system based on Ant, inside the directory of the project:

  1. Copy the `javacpp.jar` file into the `libs/` subdirectory, and
  2. Run this command to produce the `*.so` library files in `libs/armeabi/`: